 No more Grenfell?
-VK screens existing estate for social housing department
+VK screens existing buildings

 The shock wave after the fire in the Grenfell-tower obviously resonated strongly in the design and construction sector.
 Architects, engineers, façade designers and builders and production companies are anxiously wondering if this could also happen in Belgium?
 Obviously, a fire can never be ruled out.
-But an integrated engineering approach, with façade and fire safety experts supporting the architect, the housing department, façade builder and real estate developer, already excludes a number of risks.
+But an integrated engineering approach, with façade and fire safety experts supporting the architect, the proprietor, façade builder and real estate developer, already excludes a number of risks.

 First large reference case for Belgium

 Presently, VK Architects & Engineers is developing a reference case for a large proprietor who manages several thousands of housing units.
 The client wishes for an expert to produce additional research with regard to the fire-resistance of facades.
 VK calls on its two expert engineering services, Façade Engineering and Fire Safety Engineering, who have all simulation tools at their disposal, who are informed on the most recent norms and standards, and moreover who perform an internal mutual test.
 Façade solutions are to meet a fire safety framework, fire safety norms have to be checked against the feasibility on the façade level.